cliffordlab/BPimageTranscribe/README.md

 # CNN-based LCD Transcription of Blood Pressure from a Mobile Phone Camera
 [![DOI](https://zenodo.org/badge/315742449.svg)](https://zenodo.org/badge/latestdoi/315742449)

-This repository contains the source code for the system presented in the research paper titled [CNN-based LCD Transcription of Blood Pressure from a Mobile Phone Camera](https://arxiv.org/abs/2030.12345)submitted to the Frontiers Artificial Intelligence - Medicine and Public Health Sp.
-Ed on Reimagining Health Systems: leveraging AI/ML for Low- and Middle-Income Countries (LMICs)(in review)
+This repository contains the source code for the work in this article:
+[SS Kulkarni, N Katebi, CE Valderrama, P Rohloff, GD Clifford, CNN-based LCD Transcription of Blood Pressure from a Mobile Phone Camera, Front.
+Artif.
+Intell., 4, 36, 21 May 2021.](https://doi.org/10.3389/frai.2021.543176) as part of the Medicine and Public Health Special Edition on Reimagining Health Systems: leveraging AI/ML for Low- and Middle-Income Countries.

+Please cite the above article when using the code in this repository.

 ## Installation instructions: